3N4N/blog/content/filmtalk/2020-04-04-in-praise-of-horror.md

 Until the Overlook Hotel possessed him and tried to murder his family.

 You might think, "How is this better than any other haunted house story?
 It's just more of the same old thing."
-Let me tell you, it's not.
-As stated before, the dad was an alcoholic, and, although he had been sober for a respectable amount of time, the narrative of the novel pointedly shows how alluring the beckon of a wine bottle is to him.
-He has done terrible things in drunken stupor before.
+But it's not.
+Remember, the dad was an alcoholic, and although he had been sober for a commendable period, the narrative of the novel pointedly shows how alluring for him the beckon of a wine bottle is.
+He has done terrible things while inebriated.
 Both his wife and son know he can become violent if he starts drinking again.
 He, too, knows that.
 But he starts drinking anyway when the pressure of isolation breaks him and the hotel manipulates his perception of his wife, portraying her in a villainous frame.

 The haunted hotel just provides the writer with a setting, a leeway, for exploring the cause and effect of alcoholism.
 Yes, a sobered up